The goal of Circles:

 Simcoe County Circles Advisory Group: The SCCAG is a volunteer advisory board that includes people from various economic classes and sectors who are committed to helping the Simcoe County Circles program run successfully.
 The SCCAG meets quarterly.
 Please CLICK HERE for more information and see the Event Calendar for the next SCCAG meeting.

-The Simcoe County District School Board in partnership with the County of Simcoe’s Ontario Works Department, was awarded grant money from the Local Poverty Reduction Fund to launch the much awaited Circles® initiative in Simcoe County.
+The Simcoe County District School Board in partnership with the County of Simcoe’s Ontario Works Department, was awarded a grant from the Local Poverty Reduction Fund to launch the much awaited Circles initiative in Simcoe County.
 The initiative, which is based out of Midland, Penetanguishene, Tiny and Tay, will help people break the cycle of poverty, find good jobs and become financially self-sufficient.

 The Simcoe County District School Board in partnership with the County of Simcoe is committed to engaging and supporting willing members of Simcoe County to participate in the Circles Canada initiative and will be offering continuous Bridges Out of Poverty and Getting Ahead sessions throughout the entire project to make sure that the Circles initiative is able to thrive.

 Faculty from Lakehead University and the University of Calgary will be jointly evaluating our project.
-Using a rigorous quasi-experimental design, they will be able to describe the impact Circles initiative on engagement in education, employment and training, and rates of high school graduation.
-This work will directly impact the lives of youth and single parents experiencing inter-generational poverty, in the rural, North Region of Simcoe County (Tiny Township, Tay Township, Midland and Penetanguishene), moving them toward employment and income security.
+Using a rigorous quasi-experimental design, they will be able to describe the impact that the Circles initiative has had on engagement in education, employment and training, and rates of high school graduation.
+This work will directly impact the lives of youth and single parents experiencing inter-generational poverty, in the rural, north region of Simcoe County (Tiny Township, Tay Township, Midland and Penetanguishene), moving them toward employment and income security.